ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-07-03-devlog-calamancy.md

 header-img: /assets/png/calamancy-devlog-01/header.png
 description: |
     A development log on the calamanCy project and the Tagalog NLP pipeline.
 The tl;dr: we just finished re-annotating the dataset.
-I also want to share some thoughts on my learnings during the annotation process.
+I also want to share my learnings during the annotation process.
+    Access the corpus at https://huggingface.co/datasets/ljvmiranda921/tlunified-ner
 excerpt: |
     A development log on the calamanCy project and the Tagalog NLP pipeline.
 The tl;dr: we just finished re-annotating the dataset.
-I also want to share some thoughts on my learnings during the annotation process.
+I also want to share my learnings during the annotation process.
+    Access the corpus at https://huggingface.co/datasets/ljvmiranda921/tlunified-ner
 ---

 <span class="firstcharacter">F</span>irst off, I'm happy to see such warm reception to my [first blog post](/notebook/2023/02/04/tagalog-pipeline/).
 Thank you!